Warren Gish: Research

 and with the distance limitation entering into the calculation of E-values.

-Between 2001-2003, Gish improved the speed of the DFA code used in WU-BLAST.
+Between 2001 and 2003, Gish improved the speed of the DFA code used in WU-BLAST.

 Gish also proposed multiplexing query sequences to speed up BLAST searches by an order of magnitude or more (MPBLAST); implemented segmented sequences with internal sentinel bytes, in part to aid multiplexing with MPBLAST and in part to aid analysis of segmented query sequences from shotgun sequencing assemblies;

 and directed use of WU-BLAST as a fast, flexible search engine for accurately identifying and masking genome sequences for repetitive elements and low-complexity sequences (the MaskerAid package for RepeatMasker).